 Ellen must also keep the secret about her involvement with the company.
 This creates even more challenges, especially when she meets the inn manager Jake (Jake Lacey from How to Be Single).
 He is nursing a broken heart caused by his two timing wife.
 With her self-seeking, mercenary boyfriend, Gray (Michael Xavier) arriving unannounced and needing her back for his important work party, will Ellen abandon him for the true spirit of Christmas in the hometown she never knew?

-With a bit of romance thrown in for good measure and a cast including Andie McDowall as Jake’s down-to-earth Aunt Debbie, the real human side of Christmas is discovered in this festive feature.
+With a bit of romance thrown in for good measure, similar to Christmas With A View and A Castle for Christmas, and a cast including Andie McDowall as Jake’s down-to-earth Aunt Debbie, the real human side of Christmas is discovered in this festive feature.
 The characters are generally likeable (apart from the abhorrent Jake), the decorations beautiful and I’d say it’s a pretty decent watch with the kids on Christmas Eve.